dhsc-govuk/FingertipsNext/docs/PeriodTimeSpikeADR.md

 ![](./images/Current_Q1_reporting.png)

-### Goals

-The goal is to propose how to handle the following:

-- Required database changes
-- Whether the Time Period should be treated as its own dimension
-- Whether API changes are required
-- Frontend changes required, including:
-  - Handling different time periods in the Highcharts line chart (currently, years are treated as integers on the x-axis)
-  - Ensuring sorting still works in various areas
-  - How to display the period type
-- Agreement on which types of date periods should be supported for **FingertipsNext**
-- Documentation of proposed options (and ideally a recommendation) in Confluence

----

 ## Proposed Solutions
 Below is a list of the proposed solutions and the modules that would be affected if any of them is accepted.